kubedb/docs/docs/guides/ignite/quickstart/quickstart.md

 If you want to delete the existing database but want to keep `secrets` then you might want to set the `Ignite` object `deletionPolicy` to `Delete`.
 In this setting, `PetSet` and `Services` will be deleted.

-When the [DeletionPolicy](/docs/guides/mysql/concepts/database/index.md#specdeletionpolicy) is set to `Delete` and the MySQL object is deleted, the KubeDB operator will delete the PetSet and its pods but leaves the `secret` intact.
+When the [DeletionPolicy](/docs/guides/ignite/concepts/database/index.md#specdeletionpolicy) is set to `Delete` and the Ignite object is deleted, the KubeDB operator will delete the PetSet and its pods but leaves the `secret` intact.

 Suppose, we have a database with `deletionPolicy` set to `Delete`.
 Now, are going to delete the database using the following command: